 2010-05-13 Unfortunately we left our giant sign on our kitchen counter as we left for Europe.

-2010-05-13 The chapel, which hints at how the palace looked inside, however pictures really don't do it justice.
+2010-05-13 The chapel hints at how the palace looked inside, however pictures really don't do it justice.

 2010-05-13 Trish and me in the Hall of Battles.

 2010-05-13 Looking out at the gardens of Versailles.
-Unfortunately it was quite cold out, and the ticket sales were confusing, so we didn't have a ticket to see the gardens.
+Unfortunately, it was cold out, and the ticket sales were confusing, so we didn't have a ticket to see the gardens.
 I probably would have enjoyed the gardens more; I don't enjoy paintings too much.

 2010-05-13 Looking out from the Eiffel Tower.
 After waiting in line to go up the tower, you then get to wait on the first platform in order to go up to the top.
 Luckily we overheard some girls talking similarly to us.
 Then one of them pronounced sorry.
 Silly Canadians.
-They were fun to talk to, though.
+They were fun to talk to while we waited.

 2010-05-13 Yes, you can take a dump on the Eiffel Tower.

-2010-05-13 I think that we chose a very good time to go, because during the day it was cloudy, and the cityscape would always look cloudy.
-However we were able to see Paris at dusk, with the city lighting up and the tower turning on its lights for a very cool effect.
+2010-05-13 I think we chose a very good time to go, because during the day it was cloudy, and the cityscape would always look cloudy.
+But by waiting we were able to see Paris at dusk, with the city lighting up and the tower turning on its lights for a very cool effect.